 If you have any doubts about the legitimacy of an app, delete it immediately.
 In addition to cryptojacking, many malicious apps are designed to download further malicious apps in the background, which could pose an even greater threat.

 If you’re using a Windows or macOS machine, check your Task Manager or Activity Monitor for resource usage.
 If your browser has suddenly started using far more resources than it should, try shutting it down completely and reopening it.

 Regardless of the type of device you’re using, running regular antivirus scans is always a good idea.

 How to prevent cryptojacking

 These days, browser-based cryptojacking attacks aren’t a huge threat.
 If you keep your browser (including any security extensions), antivirus, and firewall products up to date, cryptojacking scripts should be blocked automatically.

 However, if you have an Android device, cryptojacking poses a greater threat.
-And since even the official Play Store has been known to contain apps that include cryptojacking code, simply avoiding third-party stores may not be enough.
+And since even the official Play Store has been known to contain apps that include cryptojacking code(new window), simply avoiding third-party stores may not be enough.

 With this in mind, here are a few tips you can use to keep your devices safe from cryptojackers:

 - Be wary of any new app, particularly if it isn’t produced by a well-known author.
 Games and other fun apps are more likely to be malicious, particularly if there is no obvious way for them to make money (i.e., they are free and don’t contain in-app purchases or ads).